Developer Guide

 Design consideration:

-class is useful in this case, as this will prevent duplication of code, and reduce the chance of bugs.
+Making use of the Tag class is useful in this case, as this will prevent duplication of code, and reduce the chance of bugs.

 Documentation, logging, testing, configuration, dev-ops